-In addition to the cash paid and shares issued upon execution of the agreement, as of the date of this MD&A, the Company has paid LCI a total of US\$25,000 in cash payments and has fulfilled its minimum work commitment for Year 1.
+In addition to the shares issued upon execution of the agreement, as of the date of this MD&A, the Company has paid LCI a total of US\$35,000 in cash payments and has fulfilled its minimum work commitment for Year 1.
+The Company is currently working on completing its work commitment for Year 2.